This program has been archived.

 Synopsis of Program:

-Because the program has no topical or procurement focus, the NSF offers very broad solicitation topics that are intended to permit as many eligible science- and technology-based small businesses as possible to compete for funding.
-The topics are detailed on the website.
-In many cases, the program is also open to proposals focusing on technical and market areas not explicitly noted in the aforementioned topics.
+The NSF SBIR/STTR program welcomes proposals from many topics and does not have a specific topical or procurement focus.
+The topics are detailed on the program website.
+The program is also open to proposals focusing on technical and market areas not explicitly noted in the aforementioned topics.